Rahulmane9403/Decentralized-File-Storage-using-Blockchain-and-IPFS/README.md

 on Blockchain is very expensive both in terms of time and money.
 So, the solution to this is a combination of an Interplanetary File System (IPFS) and Ethereum blockchain to store users’ data in a distributed manner.
 Distributed user data storage is one of the benefits of the IPFS network.
-In addition, the document that the user must upload is encrypted using SHA-256.
+In addition, the document that the user must upload is encrypted using SHA 256.
 For the benefit of all users using our system, the hash that the IPFS network returned will be kept in the Ethereum blockchain network.
 Storage system using IPFS, SHA256 for encryption, and blockchain technologies together to ensure decentralized, secure, and transparent characteristics for storing and sharing data.